Frequently Asked Questions about the APM Performance Pathway (APP) | Ask Dr. Mingle

 If you are engaging Mingle to help with your APP reporting, it’s even better to require your candidate practices to engage Mingle for MIPS for one or more years before joining.
 We can do the first pass or two to engineer their data flow before you include them in your ACO APP submission.

-Question Eight: Web Interface Measures & APP Measures
+Question Eight: Differences in Web Interface Measures & APP Measures

 Frequently asked: “The Web Interface requires ten measures.
 The APM Performance Pathway only requires three.
 What happens to the other seven measures?”